-The attached Site Plan indicates that a sidewalk will be installed along the 23rd Street NE frontage and walkways will be installed along Medical Center Drive where not present (see Exhibit 4).
+The attached Site Plan indicates that a sidewalk will be installed along the 23rd Street NE frontage and walkways will be installed along Medical Center Drive where no pedestrian facilities are present (see Exhibit 4).
 As required, the proposed pedestrian facilities will conform with applicable City and Federal ADA standards.